Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/HOL.md

 In this task, you will deploy the Notification App Server to Windows Azure using Web Deploy.

 1. In the Windows Azure Portal, select **Web Sites**, and then select your Web Site to open the **Dashboard**.
 In the **Dashboard** page, under the **quick glance** section, click the **Download publish profile** link and save the file to a known location.
-You will use theses settings later to publish the web site from Visual Studio 2012.
+You will use theses settings later to publish the web site from Visual Studio.

 	> **Note:** The _publish profile_ contains all of the information required to publish a web application to a Windows Azure website for each enabled publication method.
 The publish profile contains the URLs, user credentials and database strings required to connect to and authenticate against each of the endpoints for which a publication method is enabled. **Microsoft Visual Studio** supports reading publish profiles to automate the publishing configuration for web applications to Windows Azure Web Sites.